Early Signs of Bed Bugs You Need to Know

 Here are more early signs of bed bugs you won’t be able to miss!

 Look around your bed or sheets for small black dots or smears.
 These spots are tiny but easy to see.
-Because their diet is compromised solely of blood, their waste is also composed of the iron-rich substance.
+Because their diet is compromised solely of blood, their waste is also composed of iron-rich substances.

 While the droppings can dry out, their feces tend to maintain a wet consistency that quickly spreads when touched.
 If you take a paper towel and wipe the waste away, it should move around your sheets easily.